Welcome to this Easy1Up review.

 - CPA marketing

-- 2 entry tickets to an event of your choice
+- two entry tickets to an event of your choice

 - Access to additional events at a discounted $295 one-time pricing

-It uses a reverse 1up compensation plan.
+This MLM company uses a reverse 1up compensation plan.
 You will get paid for all your sales except for the 2nd one.
 It will be passed to your upline (the sponsor).
 Likewise, your downlines’ second sale will pass up to you.
-That’s one reason why you’re encouraged to help your downlines make money.
+That’s why you’re encouraged to help your downlines make money.

 For every sale you get, you receive 100% commissions except for the 2nd one that gets passed up.
 The program charges a hefty admin fee; that’s probably one reason why the commissions are instantly sent to you via Stripe.